 PMI can cost as much as 1% of your total mortgage payment and you’ll pay it on a monthly basis.
 So for a $150,000 mortgage, you’ll end up paying $150 per month.

 However, this may not be that bad, especially if you have a less expensive mortgage.
-And once you reach 20% equity in your home, you can cancel your PMI and get rid of these extra payments.
+And once you reach 20% home equity, you can cancel your PMI and get rid of these extra payments.

 How do you buy a house with no money out of pocket?

-Fortunately, there are a number of lending programs that will let you buy a house and don’t require a down payment.
+Fortunately, there are a number of lending programs that will let you buy a house that do not require a down payment.
 Here are five lenders that will help you buy a home with little to no down payment.

 97% LTV mortgages